mgkumar138/mgkumar138.github.io/README.md

 ### Research background
 <p align="justify">
-I will be joining the Harvard Machine Learning Foundations Group as a postdoctoral fellow in September 2023.
+Currently, I am a postdoctoral fellow at the Harvard Machine Learning Foundations Group, working on Neuroscience inspired Reinforcement Learning.
+I am advised by
+<a href="https://pehlevan.seas.harvard.edu/people/cengiz-pehlevan">Cengiz Pehlevan</a>,
+<a href="https://seas.harvard.edu/person/demba-ba">Demba Ba</a>,
+<a href="http://lucasjanson.fas.harvard.edu/">Lucas Janson</a> and
+<a href="https://www.boazbarak.org/">Boaz Barak</a>.
 <br>
 <br>
-Currently, I am a research scientist at the Centre for Frontier AI Research (CFAR), A*STAR advised by
+Previously, I was a research scientist at the Centre for Frontier AI Research (CFAR), A*STAR developing vision-language reasoning datasets and models.
+I was advised by
-<a href="https://www.a-star.edu.sg/cfar/about-cfar/our-team/dr-cheston-tan">Cheston Tan</a>
+<a href="https://www.a-star.edu.sg/cfar/about-cfar/our-team/dr-cheston-tan">Cheston Tan</a>.
-developing multi-modal reasoning datasets and models.
 <br>
 <br>
 In 2022, I completed my Ph.D. in Computational Neuroscience at the National University of Singapore (NUS) under the Integrative Sciences and Engineering Programme (ISEP).
+My doctoral thesis was to develop a biologically plausible reinforcement learning agent that learned new paired associations after a single example.
 I was co-advised by <a href="https://nus.edu.sg/lsi/principal-investigators-3/dr-andrew-tan-yong-yi/">Andrew Tan</a> and
 <a href="https://cde.nus.edu.sg/idp/staff/yen-shih-cheng/">Shih-Cheng Yen</a> and collaborated with
 <a href="http://camilolibedinsky.com/">Camilo Libedinsky</a>.
-My doctoral thesis was to develop a biologically plausible reinforcement learning agent that learned new paired associations after a single example.
 <br>
 <br>
 I completed my B.Sc in Life Sciences in 2017 at the National University of Singapore where